kalanzun/lenlab_mspm0/notes/protocol.md

 Compatible packet format between the Lenlab firmware and the Boostrap Loader.
 The same host software can handle both device firmwares.

+The BSL waits for commands from the host.
+It replies to each command with an ack packet and to some commands additionally with a response packet (if the ack was 0x00 ok).

-The software distinguishes between Lenlab and BSL by the first byte (packet.ack):
+The software distinguishes between Lenlab and BSL by the first byte (ack or label):

-- 0x00: BSL packet
+- 0x00: BSL ack ok packet
+- 0x08: BSL response packet (with payload)
-- 0x4C "L": Lenlab
+- 0x4C "L": Lenlab packet (with payload either way)
-- 0x51 - 0x56: BSL error
+- 0x51 - 0x56: BSL error (1 byte packet)
+- 0x80: BSL command packet (with payload from host to BSL)

+Reply Parser

+- If the first byte of the message is 0 or 0x51 to 0x56, it's a single byte ack message
+- If the first byte of the packet is 8 (BSL) or 0x4C (Lenlab), it's a packet with payload.
+  3 bytes header plus payload length (in bytes 2 and 3) plus 4 bytes checksum.
+- The reply parser cannot know whether it should wait for a response packet after a BSL ack ok packet.
+  It depends on the previous command if there is one or not.

+The BSL packet header and footer of data packets comprise 7 bytes.
+Lenlab packets have a minimum size of 8 to avoid problems with alignment and DMA.
+The packet header is 3 bytes, the minimum payload is 5 bytes.
+Lenlab packets have no footer, these 4 bytes are added to the payload.
+The payload transmitted is 4 bytes larger than the payload length in the packet header.

 ## Reply routing